 Cee Lo Green- Bright Lights, Bigger City

-When i first heard of Cee Lo Green i had no idea who he was and to be honest i didn’t care.
-He just sounded like nothing special to me.
-Then i heard him sing… and eee by gum… i was hooked.
-This is the first track of his i bought off iTunes… It’s one you can’t help doing a little dance to, but sadly it didn’t quite make it to the list because of more important stuff.
+When I first heard of Cee Lo Green I had no idea who he was and to be honest I didn’t care.
+He was just another name.
+Then I heard him sing and eee by gum I was hooked.
+This is the first track of his which I bought off iTunes… It’s one you can’t help doing a little dance to, but sadly it didn’t quite make it to the list because of more important stuff.
 Maybe next year Cee Lo.

 Frank Sinatra- New York, New York

-It’s got to be played over the end credits of the Rebels movie… come one… you know it’s true.
+It’s got to be played over the end credits of the Rebels movie… Come on… You know it’s true!

 My Way (Any version)

-On my last few radio shows for Storm i started a running joke where i’d be talking and then the opening strains of My Way would begin to play in the background.
-After a while i’d suddenly stop and make some confused comment about it before turning it off claiming it was cheesey and overdone.
-It was always a different version as well (Such as the Spitting Image Maggie Thatcher version) On the last show i faked a request for the Sid Vicious version, refused to play it and went on a rant whilst it started up in the background.
-I let it play.
-Heres the Maggie Thatcher version…
+On my last few radio shows for Storm I started a running joke where I’d be talking and then the opening strains of My Way would begin to play in the background.
+After a while I’d suddenly stop and make some confused comment about it before turning it off, claiming it was cheesey and overdone.
+It was always a different version as well (Such as the Spitting Image Maggie Thatcher version) On the last show I faked a request for the Sid Vicious version, refused to play it and went on a rant whilst it started up in the background.
+I then let it play.
+Here’s the Maggie Thatcher version…

 The Faces- Ooh La La

 So whilst 2011 was an awful year, at least it’s over.
-Soon we’ll only remember the good times… like The Ketchup Dwarf, The Bristol Adventure, The three days i spent working in Bolton (I haven’t told you about that one yet… i’m still writing it up… but it’s coming!)
+Soon we’ll only remember the good times like the ketchup dwarf, the Bristol adventure, the three days I spent working in Bolton (I haven’t told you about that one yet… I’m still writing it up… But it’s coming!)
 But here’s to 2012 being a good year.
 Better than this one anyway.
-Can’t get much worse I’m hoping to get Rebels finished really soon (Just three and a half chapters to go now…) Theres the last two hundred years of the British History Challenge to go and many many songs to get through in the UK No 1 challenge (I’m a little bit ahead of the published results and i’ll tell you now that one song got a ten… shock of shocks… ) Rest assured however that i’ll continue to find my way out of hell, I’ll keep bringing you the Dark Legend serialization/novel whilst i keep working to find a way to get it produced, i’ll carry on adventuring (I’ve got a plan for one that’s a little bit different… depends on what my bank balance looks like at the end of the month…) And i’ll carry on grousing and bitching about various odds and ends when the whole fucked up universe gets too much.
+Can’t get much worse.
+I’m hoping to get Rebels finished really soon (Just three and a half chapters to go now…) There’s the last two hundred years of the British history challenge to go and many, many songs to get through in the UK No 1 challenge (Note: These have been deleted.)
+I’m a little bit ahead of the published results and I’ll tell you now that one song got a ten… shock of shocks… Rest assured, however that I’ll continue to find my way out of hell, I’ll keep bringing you the Dark Legend serialisation/novel (Note: Not here any more!) whilst I keep working to find a way to get it produced.
+I’ll carry on adventuring (I’ve got a plan for one that’s a little bit different… Depends on what my bank balance looks like at the end of the month…) And I’ll carry on grousing and bitching about various odds and ends when the whole fucked up universe gets too much.

 Happy New Year everybody.